radhofan/Web-Ads-Accessibility/README.md

 ### VM Machine Requirements

 The downloadable size of the VM machine is approximately **10GB**.
+> The VM has been tested and confirmed to work correctly on **VMware Workstation 17.6.2**.
 **System Requirements:**
 - **RAM:** 12GB
 - **Hard Drive Space:** 15GB